808sam/Matlab/readme.txt

 A matlab script for optimizing sugarcane harvesting in minecraft:

-This project calculates probability distributions for sugarcane growth in minecraft which is uses to predict steady state yield when harvested at different periods.
+This project calculates probability distributions for sugarcane growth in minecraft which is used to predict steady state yield when harvested at different periods.
 The top level function is "plotSugarCaneYieldDistribution" (all other functions are helper functions).

 Included is data from running the script from 1 tick to 70000 ticks at every tick interval.